Aradhyab1310/E-Commerce-Database-Design-Online-Flower-Delivery-System/README.md

 **E-Commerce Database Design – Online Flower Delivery System**

 This project focuses on designing a relational database for an online flower delivery platform, supporting features such as product browsing, user accounts, order processing, and delivery management.
+This project reflects how a production-level database can support real-world e-commerce operations and can be extended with backend services (e.g., FastAPI) for full-stack integration.

 **Overview**